micahcantor/blog/content/blog/thoughts-typed-racket.md

 ### Occurrence Typing and Inference

-Typed Racket is distinguished by its relatively uncommon type system based on [occurence typing](https://docs.racket-lang.org/ts-guide/occurrence-typing.html).
+Typed Racket is distinguished by its relatively uncommon type system based on [occurrence typing](https://docs.racket-lang.org/ts-guide/occurrence-typing.html).
 Essentially this allows the TR to resolve types based on whether a predicate passes or fails on a particular value.
 Here's an example directly from their documentation.
 Suppose we want a function `flexible-length` that returns the length of either a string or a list.
 We can write

 ```rkt
 (: flexible-length (-> (U String (Listof Any)) Integer))